 Tom is the fearless leader of A Door In A Wall's activities and has an excellent knowledge of the nooks and crannies of central London.
 He has been sending people on wild clue chases since 2005, and when not designing games he spends his spare time designing games: he's that kind of person.

 With a Monster Manual in one hand and a d20 in the other, Joseph maintains the philosophy that playtime doesn't end at adulthood.
-Often found pouring over his laptop, he might be designing anything from a mysterious secret glyph to our next incredible character.
+Often found poring over his laptop, he might be designing anything from a mysterious secret glyph to our next incredible character.

 Sam is a writer of what he describes as long short stories and alarmingly short feature films; despite this he has won plaudits such as the Free Spirit Award at the Warsaw Film Festival.
 He's a born-again DM and loves playing all types of games, whenever his children let him.